navit-gps/routing-qa/README.md

 # routing-qa
-Scripts and route segments to run QA tests
+Scripts and route segments to run QA tests.

+Results are published at http://navit-gps.github.io/routing-qa/